Pocahontas Family Tree

 - Group 1.
 "Red" and "white" descendants of Robert Bolling (1646-1709).
 All Pocahontas descendants are in this group.

-Conclusion: DNA testing agrees that the "blue" Bollings were not Pocahontas descendants.
-Also, they were not all siblings to each other.
+My conclusion: DNA evidence indicates that the "blue" Bollings were not Pocahontas descendants.
+Also, they were not all related to each other.

-One of the other "blue" Bollings, Powhatan Bolling (b.
+At least one of the other "blue" Bollings, Powhatan Bolling (b.
 1754), probably existed only on paper.
 He is occasionally confused with a real Powhatan Bolling (1767-1803), a legitimate grandson of Maj.
 John and Elizabeth Bolling.
-This might be how he got on the chart in the first place, or he could just be there because of his name (along with Meotaka, obviously a misspelling of Matoaka, Pocahontas' name).
-Fred Hof has been looking into this.
+This might be how he got on the chart in the first place, or he could just be there because his name is suggestive (along with Meotaka, obviously a misspelling of Matoaka, Pocahontas' name).
+Fred Hof looked into this.

 - A few years ago, Las Vegas entertainer